FouadSakr/FouadSakr.github.io/about.md

 During my Ph.D., I had the opportunity to work with top-notch researchers and professors, including [Francesco Bellotti](http://phd-jdice.diten.unige.it/index.php/team/board-members/item/19-francesco-bellotti), [Riccardo Berta](https://about.me/riccardo.berta), and [Joseph Doyle](http://eecs.qmul.ac.uk/profiles/doylejoseph.html).

 ### Publications
-I have published several papers on my research, and you can find details of my publications on my <a href="https://scholar.google.com/citations?user=x3TEgPQAAAAJ&hl=en">Google Scholar profile</a>
+We've authored numerous papers on TinyML.
+For more details, check out my <a href="https://scholar.google.com/citations?user=x3TEgPQAAAAJ&hl=en">Google Scholar profile</a>

 ### Software
-As an advocate of open-source development, I have released several frameworks that are aimed at making embedded machine learning more accessible.
+As advocates of open-source development, we have released several frameworks that are aimed at making embedded machine learning more accessible.
 These include:

 * [ELM](https://github.com/Edge-Learning-Machine) (Edge Learning Machine) is an environment for embedded machine and deep learning:
   - [Desk-LM](https://github.com/Edge-Learning-Machine/Desk-LM) is a python module for training machine learning models,